 - For mathematics proficiency: a course in algebra, geometry, mathematics, quantitative reasoning, or statistics.

-A course that does not fall within the indicated areas may still qualify with additional letter of explanation.
-A letter from the registrar or the department chair that oversees the Mathematics or English department, as applicable.
-The letter must state that a course passed by the applicant covered reading, writing, or mathematics at the same level as one of the listed courses.
+A course that does not fall within the indicated areas may still qualify with an additional letter of explanation.
+The letter must be from the registrar or the department chair that oversees the Mathematics or English department, as applicable.
+The letter must state that a course passed by the applicant covered reading, writing, or mathematics.
 Such a letter could also attest that a single course sufficiently indicates proficiency in reading and writing combined.

 Online recommendations from a Commission-approved preparation program must include Form 41-BSR, entitled Verification of Basic Skills Requirement when choosing the coursework option.
 Form 41-BSR is available on the Credential Information Guide (CIG).
 Form 41-BSR is not required if CBEST or CSET scores are being used to meet the requirement.

 - Meet the Basic Skills Requirement by Coursework and Exam

 The Basic Skills Requirement can be met through a combination of applicable courses and qualifying exams.
 Both Commission-approved programs and the Commission can determine basic skills proficiency through this combination option.
 The qualifying coursework must meet the requirements as describe above in item number 7.
 The mixing-and-matching of relevant component or components from all exam options permitted under current law is acceptable with the exception of out-of-state basic skills exams.
 The Guidance Chart for Mixing BSR Options can be used when determining acceptable combinations.

 Online recommendations from a Commission-approved program sponsor must include Form 41-BSR, entitled Verification of Basic Skills Requirement when choosing the mixing-and-matching option.
 Form 41-BSR is available on the Credential Information Guide (CIG).
 Form 41-BSR is not required if CBEST or CSET scores are being used to meet the requirement.